takeyamayuki/NonMouse/README.md

 The following hand movements are enabled only when you hold down `Alt`(Windows), `Command`(MacOS).
 You can use this function even if the window is not active.This feature is only available on windows and mac.
-(On linux, use app-s.py which has this feature restricted.
-This is due to the fact that the [keyboard](https://github.com/boppreh/keyboard) does not work with `sudo` on linux.
-If anyone can get it to work, please report back at issue.)

 - cursor
     * Mouse cursor: tip of index finger → A blue circle will appear at the tip of your index finger.